 Most of the long-lived isomers occur in nuclei which have odd mass number A. Then either the number of protons Z in the nucleus is odd, or the number of neutrons N in the nucleus is odd.
 The frequency distribution of odd-A isomeric pairs, excited level and ground level, displays so-called islands of isomerism in which the odd-proton or odd-neutron number is less than 50 or less than 82.
 The distribution is one of several lines of evidence for closed shells of identical nucleons at N or Z = 50 or 82 in nuclei, and it plays an important role in the so-called shell model of nuclei.
 See also: Nuclear isomerism; Nuclear shell model and magic numbers

-This involves the spontaneous breakup of a nucleus into two heavy fragments (two intermediate atomic number elements, for example, with Z = 42 and 50) and neutrons (Table 1).
+Spontaneous fission involves the spontaneous breakup of a nucleus into two heavy fragments (two intermediate atomic number elements, for example, with Z = 42 and 50) and neutrons (Table 1).
 Spontaneous fission can occur when the sum of the masses of the two heavy fragments and the neutrons is less than the mass of the parent undergoing decay.
-After the discovery of fission in 1939, it was discovered that isotopes like 235,238U had very weak decay branches for spontaneous fission, with half lives for spontaneous fission of 3 × 1017 and 8.2 × 1015 y, respectively.
+After the discovery of fission in 1939, it was discovered that isotopes like 235,238U had very weak decay branches for spontaneous fission, with half-lives for spontaneous fission of 3 × 1017 and 8.2 × 1015 y, respectively.
 Some isotopes with relatively long half-lives such as 252Cf (2.6 y) have large (3.1%) spontaneous fission branching.
 In these cases, the nucleus can go to a lower energy state by spontaneously splitting apart into two heavy fragments of rather similar mass plus a few neutrons.
 This process liberates a large amount of energy compared to any other decay mode.
-Thus, 252Cf has become important in many applications in medicine and industry as a compact energy source, a source of neutrons or as a source of nuclear radiation, since the fragments themselves are left in excited states and so emit gamma rays.
+Thus, 252Cf has become important in many applications in medicine and industry as a compact energy source, a source of neutrons or as a source of nuclear radiation, because the fragments themselves are left in excited states and so emit gamma rays.
+See also: Nuclear fission

 Fission with the emission of neutrons is called hot fission because the fragments have high excitation energy that is carried away by the neutron emission.
 In 1994, cold spontaneous fission was observed for 252Cf and, subsequently, 242Pu, in which no neutrons are emitted, in contrast to hot spontaneous fission, where one to ten neutrons are emitted.
 Cold ternary spontaneous fission and hot ternary spontaneous fission have also been observed.
 In ternary spontaneous fission, in addition to the two intermediate-mass nuclei, one light nucleus such as an alpha particle, 3H, or 6Li up to 14C, has been observed.
 In cold ternary spontaneous fission no neutrons are emitted, while in hot ternary spontaneous fission one or more neutrons are emitted.
 These rare decay modes provide new insight into the fission process, clustering in nuclei, and the theory of multifragmentation, as discussed below.
 See also: Nuclear fission

 Alpha-particle decay and spontaneous fission are two natural phenomena in which an atomic nucleus spontaneously breaks into two fragments, but the fragments are of very different size in one case and almost equal size in the other.
-On the basis of fragmentation theory and the two-center shell model, new kinds of radioactivities that are intermediate between alpha-particle decay and fission were predicted in 1980 by A. Sandulescu, D. Poenaru, and W. Greiner.
+On the basis of fragmentation theory and the two-center shell model, novel kinds of radioactivities that are intermediate between alpha-particle decay and fission were predicted in 1980 by Romanian physicists Aureliu Sandulescu and Dorin Poenaru and German theoretical physicist Walter Greiner.
 Subsequently, it was shown theoretically that the new processes should occur throughout a very broad region of the nuclear chart, including elements with atomic numbers higher than 40.
 However, experimentally observable emission rates could be expected only for nuclei heavier than lead, in a breakup leading to a very stable heavy fragment with proton and neutron numbers equal or very close to Z = 82, N = 126 (20882Pb or its neighborhood).

 For more than 150 kinds of cluster emission, the predicted half-periods of the parent nuclei are shorter than 1023 years.
 The main competitor is always alpha-particle decay.
 The predicted branching ratios relative to this alpha-particle decay are smaller than 10−9, with a maximum value for 146C radioactivity of 22388Ra, the first experimentally observed case.
 Clusters are emitted through fission processes in which the fragments retain compact shape configurations, with a relatively high kinetic energy of about 2 MeV per nucleon.